 We now combine all the definitions introduced in this section in an attempt to establish when a mechanism is susceptible to manipulation in the average case.
 The following definition abuses notation a bit: M is both used to refer to the manipulation itself, and the corresponding decision problem.

-DEFINITION 10.
+Definition 10 (Susceptibility to Manipulation).
 We say that a mechanism is susceptible to a manipulation M if there exists a junta distribution μ , such that there exists a deterministic/probabilistic heuristic polynomial time algorithm for $\langle M, \mu \rangle$.